reactioncommerce/reaction-docs/developer/contributing.md

 ## Step 4: PR review process begins

-The Community team triages all new pull requests as soon as the PR is complete.
+The team triages all new pull requests as soon as the PR is complete.

 ### PR gets reviewed